erwinsmit/blog/src/pages/sitecore-nextjs-without-vercel/index.md

 ```

 That was pretty much it, we were able to re-use the code from the old solution and simply replaced the Azure functions proxy with a different one.

+Just after I wrote this blog post, Azure announced that Azure Static Web Apps will support Next.js with ISR/SSR & API routes soon.
+See the announcement about [Next.js support here](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/extending-next-js-support-in-azure-static-web-apps/ba-p/3627975).

+Will be interesting to see if the Sitecore JSS Next.js SDK will also work with this, perhaps coming up in a blog post soon!